mia-platform/documentation/docs/development_suite/api-console/api-design/quick_rest_api.md

         * *External proxy*: hook your endpoint to a proxy linked to a service outside of your cluster.
         * *Cross Projects proxy*:  hook your endpoint to a proxy linked to another project contained in your cluster.

 2. In this case, we will create a CRUD endpoint to which we will link our CRUD just created.
 Then, as CRUD select the CRUD of which the endpoint is part.
 In our case *books*.
+Once you have selected your CRUD, you will need to select one of the existing routes associated with your CRUD.
+You can find more information on CRUD and how to create a route in the [CRUD](crud_advanced.md) or [endpoint](endpoints.md) documentation.
 You can also set an optional description.

 The configuration should be like this:

 ![create-new-endpoint](img/qs-create-endpoint-1.png)

 3. Then select *Create*.